Delvinaki

 Delvinaki (Δελβινάκι) is a former municipality in the Ioannina regional unit, Epirus, Greece.
-Since the 2011 local government reform it is part of the municipality Pogoni, of which it is a municipal unit.
+Since the 2011 local government reform, it is part of the municipality Pogoni, of which it is a municipal unit.
 The municipal unit has an area of 255.8 km2, the community 54.8 km2.
-In 2011 its population was 772 for the village and 2,540 for the municipal unit.
+In 2021 its population was 538 for the village and 1,609 for the municipal unit.
 Delvinaki is part of the traditional area of Pogoni.

-Delvinaki lies along the road GR-22/E853 which links Kalpaki with the Albanian border.
+Delvinaki lies along the GR-22/E853 road, which links Kalpaki with the Albanian border.
 The border crossing Kakavia is west of town.

 Subdivisions

 The municipal unit of Delvinaki is subdivided into the following communities (constituent villages in brackets):